 I currently hold the Ford Foundation Predoctoral Fellowship, and the Princeton Dean's and President's Fellowships.

 I have previously held the Princeton Program in American Studies Pre-dissertation grant (2016-2017), the Yale LGBT Research Fellowship (2017-2018), and the Religion and Public Life Fellow at the Center for the Study of Religion at Princeton (2018-2019).

 Alongside my work in the academy, I am a Just Beginnings Collaborative Cohort Member, in which I work with Black churches to end child sexual abuse using anti-rape sermon workshops, public townhalls, and curriculum development, through my organization, Children of Combahee.

 I am also the creator of #BlackChurchSex on Twitter, a progressive digital conversation on gender and sexuality in the contemporary life of the Black church, and I helped plan the #BlackChurchSex convening, "Love Thyself: Black Bodies and Religious Space," co-sponsored by Princeton Theological Seminary's Office of Black Church Studies and Columbia University's Center on African American Religion, Sexual Politics and Social Justice.

-As an essayist, my public commentary on issues of race, gender, sexuality, black politics and religion have appeared in Ebony, The Root, The Feminist Wire, the Huffington Post, and News One, among many other outlets.
+As an essayist, my public commentary on issues of race, gender, sexuality, black politics and religion have appeared in Ebony, The Root, The Feminist Wire, the Huffington Post, Essence, and News One, among many other outlets.
 In addition, I am a contributing writer for the award-winning blog, Black Perspectives, of the African American Intellectual History Society.